-Acceptability ~ UnigramScore BigramScore
+Acceptability ~ UnigramScore \ BigramScore

 with random intercepts included for individual participants and items when the data were sufficiently granular.
 Because the model includes an interaction term, the unigram and bigram score predictors are mean-centered, by subtracting the mean from each observation, and scaled to Z-scores, by dividing each centered observation by the standard deviation.
-Outputs from the UCIPC that are negative infinity (corresponding to a probability of zero) are adjusted to a large negative value (e.g. -50) so that scaling could be done without error.
+Outputs from the UCIPC that are negative infinity (corresponding to a probability of zero) are adjusted to a large negative value (e.g., -50) so that scaling can be done without error.
 The specific type of regression used (linear or logistic) depends on the experimental design of each study.

-We consider eight models for each data set resulting from the combination of type of metric (relative positional or absolute positional), whether or not metrics were smoothed and whether or not the metrics were token frequency weighted.
+We consider eight models for each dataset resulting from the combination of type of metric (relative positional or absolute positional), whether or not metrics were smoothed, and whether or not the metrics were token frequencyweighted.
 Token-weighted metrics are omitted when frequency information is not available for the training data.

-We compare the performance of models using the Akaike Information Criterion (AIC; Akaike 1974).
-AIC is a metric for model comparison that estimates out of sample prediction error.
+We compare the performance of models using the Akaike information criterion (AIC; Akaike, 1974).
+The AIC is a metric for model comparison that estimates out of sample prediction error.
 It rewards model fit to the data and penalizes model complexity.
 Lower values of AIC indicate better model performance.
 However, absolute AIC values are not meaningful, but differences in AIC between a model and the model with the lowest AIC can be used to evaluate their performance on a dataset.
-We interpret differences in AIC using the rule of thumb proposed in Burnham & Anderson (2004; p.
-271): an AIC difference of <= 2 between a model M and the model with the lowest AIC score M{min} means there is "considerable support" for M (i.e., M and M{min} are both plausibly the best model); a difference of between 4 and 7 means M has "considerably less support" relative to M{min} , and a difference of more than 10 indicates "essentially no support" for M relative to M{min} .
+We interpret differences in the AIC using the rule of thumb proposed in Burnham and Anderson (2004; p.
+271): an AIC difference of $\leq 2$ between a model M and the model with the lowest AIC score $M{min}$ means there is "considerable support" for M(i.e., M and $M{min}$ are both plausibly the best model); a difference of between 4 and 7 means M has "considerably less support" relative to $M{min}$ , and a difference of more than 10 indicates "essentially no support" for M relative to $M{min}$ .

-For each of the four languages, we briefly summarize each study whose data we use and then present the results for all data sets in a single table.
-The summary table displays the corresponding AIC for each combination of model and data set.
-The best performing model on each dataset (the model with the lowest AIC) is bolded and underlined.
+For each of the four languages, we briefly summarize each study whose data we use and then present the results for all datasets in a single table.
+The summary table displays the corresponding AIC for each combination of model and dataset.
+The best-performing model on each dataset (the model with the lowest AIC) is highlighted in bold.